-4. Learn to Say "No." You cant do everything.
+You can't do everything.
 You can't attend every seminar or go to every social function.
 You can't even go to every family gathering.
 Of course you might like to, but there just aren't enough hours in the day.
 Learn to say no. Or if it is truly worthy, learn to use "yes, if ..." instead of just "yes."
 In other words, put conditions on activities you can influence like adding "if you can make the food this time" or "if there is a way to shorten the event to a half-hour."

 Just because there are activities that you can't say no to doesn't mean you have to be the one that does them.
 No one is successful on their own.
 Solicit the help of others.
 Outsource activities that others can do as well as or better than you.
 Delegate responsibilities to people that have more bandwidth than you.
 If you have a house to clean and a teenager at home who needs some spending money, outsource the cleaning to them.
 It's a win-win solution for you both.
 If you were hit by a bus tomorrow and had to spend the next month in a hospital, consider who would do your work and start delegating it to them now.

 Read More: Make delegation easier with The Best Project Management Platforms for 2021